318097/react-ui/README.md

 - [x] Add notebox & fileops colors
 - [x] Icon hover effect
 - [x] Inherit font from parent
+- [ ] Add dev.to double-border class
-- [ ] Select should be max-width by default
+- [x] Select should be max-width by default
 - [ ] Set theme from prop
 - [ ] Tag should be closable
 - [ ] Checkbox group - HOC & group view (seperated)